Optimal control of port-Hamiltonian descriptor systems with minimal energy supply: Introduction

 where the skew-symmetric {\em structure matrix} $J$ describes the interconnection structure of the systems, along which the energy flows are exchanged between its parts and preserving the total energy, whereas the symmetric positive semi-definite {\em dissipation matrix} $R$ specifies how the system dissipates energy.
 The matrix $E$ allows an implicit definition of the energy and when it is singular models algebraic constraints arising from symmetries of the energy.
 Its product $E^\top Q = Q^\top E\ge 0$ with the matrix $Q$ corresponds to the energy stored in the system.

-For physical system's models, $\calE(u) = \int_0^Tu(t)^\top y(t)\,dt$ specifies the {\em energy supplied} to the system over a given time horizon $[0,T]$.
+For models of physical systems, $\calE(u) = \int_0^Tu(t)^\top y(t)\,\text{d}t$ specifies the {\em energy supplied} to the system over a given time horizon $[0,T]$.
 In the case of electrical circuits, for instance, the pair of input $u$ and output $y$ variables are equal to the pair of voltage and current at a port of the circuit.

 For an overview of further physical examples of $u$ and $y$ for pH systems see \cite[Table B.1, p.~205]{van2014port}.
-Besides the supply rate $u^\top y$, also the energy Hamiltonian $H(x)\doteq \tfrac12 x^\top E^\top Qx$ is key in the analysis of port-Hamiltonian systems as the combination of both leads to the energy balance
+Besides the supply rate $u^\top y$, also the energy Hamiltonian $H(x)\doteq \tfrac12 x^\top E^\top Qx$ is key in the analysis of port-Hamiltonian systems as the combination of both gives the energy balance

 From the above equality it can be immediately seen that the dynamics are dissipative with respect to the supply rate $u^\top y$---in the sense of Willems \cite{Willems1972a}---and hence they are passive.
 Thus stabilization and control can be approached by passivity-based techniques, cf.\ \cite{Ortega08,van2000l2}.